By Douglas Ahern , 2011, and 2013.

 The Textile Banking Company

-The company continued to struggle and found themselves in bankruptcy again in May of 1964.
+The company continued to struggle with debtors and filed Chapter 11 Bankruptcy in January of 1964.
+This allowed Estey to continue to operate while debt was re-organized.
 What arose from the insolvent ashes was a new entity called Estey Musical Instrument Corporation in May 1966.
 Cash infusion, this time, came from the Textile Banking Company of New York, a division of Commercial Credit Company (what is today, Citigroup).

 The first order of housecleaning Commercial Credit undertook was to pull Stan Green and Sonny Knazick out of the front office.
 They also cut the fruitless Cine-Box division loose, which Stan and Sonny sort of took with them and formed a new business, Color-Sonics.
 The absence of these two execs was welcome at Torrance.
 In the four years they had been at Estey, they had done little to garner respect of the staff, and were generally thought of as destructive.
 The impression was that while the company continually had cash flow problems, laid off engineers, and struggled to make payroll, Green and Knazick got rich.
 Stan and Sonny weren't gone for good, though, they were still part of owners of the company, and unfortunately, they'd come back into play at a later date.

 With the Long Island execs pulled away from the controls, Commercial Credit appointed Jack McClintock, a professional executive, to determine what to do with Estey and Magnatone.
-McClintock was an intelligent, reasonable man and genuinely wanted to find a way to save the struggling company.
+McClintock was an intelligent, reasonable man and genuinely wanted to find a way to save the struggling company, however he knew nothing of the music instrument business.
 McClintock brought in an experienced manufacturing consultant, Al Hamel, to help find efficiencies in plant operations.
 Hamel was a positive influence and made quick progress.
 Soon thereafter, Rual Cogswell, who had somewhat developed a reputation of a hatchet-man, was identified as a problem, and to the delight of the remaining staff, was fired by McClintock.
 In his place, manufacturing consultant Al Hamel was brought on full-time and named Director of Operations.

 The Harmony Years